 Magdalena blushed a becoming pink, but she didn't have time to respond.
 Johnny had joined the dancers, dropping his hat onto the head of a very pretty girl in a move that was so perfectly in accordance with Dana's account that Charles was briefly enchanted by seeing it in action.
 The girl danced on, her hips flowing with such wonderful fluidity that Charles had a sudden difficulty swallowing.
 The redoubtable Eugenia, no doubt.
 Scott hadn't exaggerated about those hips one iota.

 Eugenia danced for a moment or two, and just as Johnny was taking up position in front of her to join the dance, she reached up and plucked the hat from her head, flinging it across the dance floor to hit one of the fiddle players full in the face.
-Understandably, the fiddler was a little distracted by the assault.
+Understandably, the fiddler was a little distracted.
 His already-strident instrument screeched like a banshee.

 So did the beautiful Eugenia.
 Charles had almost no Spanish, but he didn't need it.
 The flushed face and flashing eyes, the arms thrown up in the air, the heaving bosom, the voice, full bodied and vibrant with passion, reaching an upper register that had roosting birds falling from trees all over the San Joaquin valley... this was so much like his own Elizabeth that he could only marvel at the essential truth: all women were sisters, under the skin.

 Johnny flashed something back in equally vituperative Spanish.
 The dancers, already faltering, broke like a wave on the seashore and crowded in close with the other spectators.
 There was much laughter and raucous comment, the on-lookers taking sides and cheering on one or the other of the disputants.
 The Mexican vaquero, Toledano, appeared to be taking bets.
 Murdoch Lancer, laughing, was trying to cover Miss Teresa's ears.